AMR Coins - Dealers in Quality English Coins

 Uncirculated (UNC) or 'As Struck'

-A coin that is in the same condition it was when it was issued, with no wear through circulation at all.
-The term 'Brilliant Uncirculated' is sometimes used to describe an Uncirculated coin with full mint lustre or brilliance.
+A coin that is in the same condition as it was when issued, with no wear through circulation at all.
+The term 'Brilliant Uncirculated' is sometimes used to describe an Uncirculated coin with full mint lustre or brilliance, and Choice Uncirculated to describe a coin which has no or only miniscule imperfections.

 Extremely Fine (EF)

-A coin the shows very little evidence of being in circulation.
+A coin that shows very little evidence of being in circulation.
 Faint wear, typically to the high points of the design, may be discernable through close inspection/under magnification.

 Very Fine (VF)

-A coins that has had limited circulation but shows some wear to the high points of the design.
+A coin that has had limited circulation but shows some wear to the high points of the design.

 Fine (F)